nrwl/nx/docs/react/tutorial/08-create-libs.md

 export default App;
 ```

-**Restart both `nx serve api` and `nx serve todos` and you should see the application running.**
+**Restart both `npx nx serve api` and `npx nx serve todos` and you should see the application running.**

 > Nx helps you explore code generation options.
-Run `nx g @nrwl/react:component --help` to see all options available.
-Pass `--dry-run` to the command to see what would be generated without actually changing anything, like this: `nx g @nrwl/react:component mycmp --project=ui --dry-run`.
+Run `npx nx g @nrwl/react:component --help` to see all options available.
+Pass `--dry-run` to the command to see what would be generated without actually changing anything, like this: `npx nx g @nrwl/react:component mycmp --project=ui --dry-run`.

 !!!!!
 Libraries' public API is defined in...